Shann285/LdDIFMIRT/README.md

 Uniform-example-our.R uses our Bayesian adaptive Lasso procedure for simultaneously detecting item-trait relationship and DIF in the heuristic example.

 Uniform-realdata.R implements real data analysis using our Bayesian adaptive Lasso procedure for the uniform DIF condition.

+Parameter-MSE.pdf presents MSEs for each parameter estimate in study 2.